zzzever/dft-doc/_posts/2023-10-24-inputfiles.md

     DOS_DETAIL = 1 9 9 9
     IN.WG = T
 ```
->WARNING
 >
 >**WARNING**: one must copy **OUT.EIGEN** file from previous calculation to the current DOS directory.
 {: .block-warning }

 #### JOB = MOMENT
 Do momentum matrix calculation.
+Calculates the momentum matrix (oscillator strength) between Kohn-Sham orbitals, and the nonlocal potential is considered.

 |||
 | --- | --- |
 |**Related tags**| IN.WG, ... |

 MOMENT calculation requires input wave function, usually from a previous SCF or NONSCF calculations.
 One must set **IN.WG = T** in **etot.input**.